-Psychosocial rehabilitation is the most effective approach that responds to multiple needs of healthy living.
+Psychosocial rehabilitation is an effective approach that responds to multiple needs of healthy living.
 It is an evidence-based practice that aims towards an individual’s recovery from psychiatric illness and difficult/ emotional situations.

 Psychosocial rehabilitation focuses on increasing the possibilities of individual’s symptom management, personal improvement, social re-integration and quality of life.
 With guided practices, the individual works with the counsellor to pivot a balance between emotional issues and reality.

-The prime focus of psychosocial rehabilitation to work on not target the acute phase of the illness.
-Hence all the programs and activities are sketched in a way where the individual takes control and stabilize with the symptoms.
+The prime focus of psychosocial rehabilitation is to avoid targeting the acute phase of the illness.
+Hence all the programs and activities are sketched in a way where the individual takes control and stabilizes with the symptoms.

-The objective of the program is to make the individual cope with the illness through social activities, guided meditations and other recovery programs.
-Through evidence-based treatments and therapies, further makes the implementation of this program easier for the therapist and the individual seeking medical assistance.
+The objective of the program is to make the individual cope with the illness through social activities, guided meditations, and other recovery programs.
+The inclusion of evidence-based treatments and therapies, further makes the implementation of this program easier for the therapist and the individual seeking medical assistance.

-Here individual learns to develop the self-help skills that are necessary to anticipate/ reduce the severity of the illness.
-Furthermore, it becomes handy when the individual experiencing a relapse.
+Here, the individual learns to develop the self-help skills that are necessary to anticipate/ reduce the severity of the illness.
+Furthermore, it becomes handy when the individual is experiencing a relapse.

 The program engages and educates the family members about the illness.
 This helps them to get their loved one on the path to a faster recovery from the illness.
 In addition to these, recovering individuals benefit from family therapy.

-The ultimate goal of psychosocial rehabilitation is reintegrating the individuals back to society.
+The ultimate goal of psychosocial rehabilitation is to reintegrate the individuals back to society.
 Through comprehensive programs and effective coping skills, the person learns to operate normally in society.